Flourish CLEVELAND Conference for Women in Leadership

 Our promise is to create safe and immersive environments for women to connect, engage and create their next level of self-defined strategic success in their careers, businesses and lives.
 We promise to provide every tool at our disposal to help them grow.
 Luxuriantly.

-As was the case in 2014, we fully expect the Flourish Cleveland Conference for Women in Leadership to sell out within a few weeks of opening registration.
+As was the case in previous years, we fully expect the Flourish Cleveland Conference for Women in Leadership to sell out within a few weeks of opening registration.
 The conference has been so successful in Cleveland (and across the U.S.) for the following reasons:

 - Each conference is focused on the region it serves.
 So the Flourish Cleveland Conference is focused on issues related to the advancement of women in the Midwest, and specifically across Ohio, Michigan, Kentucky and Pennsylvania.